gereon-t/trajectopy-core/README.md

 #### Visualization Settings

 - `downsample_size` (integer): The downsample size for data visualization.
 To prevent unresponsive and overly large html reports, the data can be downsampled before visualization.
+Downsampling is done by grouping multiple values into one using averaging.
 The downsample size defines the maximum number of values after downsampling.
 If set to 0 or -1, no downsampling is performed.
 A downsample_size larger than the number of values in the trajectory will result in no downsampling.
+Default: 2000
 - `scatter_max_std` (float): The upper colorbar limit is set to the mean plus this value times the standard deviation of the data.
 This is useful to prevent outliers from dominating the colorbar.
+Default: 4.0
 - `ate_unit_is_mm` (boolean): If true, ATE (Absolute Trajectory Error) unit is in millimeters.
+Default: False
 - `directed_ate` (boolean): If true, ATE position deviations are divided into along-track, cross-track (horizontal) and cross-track (vertical directions).
+Default: True
 - `histogram_opacity` (float): Opacity of histograms for overlay visualization.
+Default 0.6
 - `histogram_bargap` (float): Gap between histogram bars in overlay mode.
+Default: 0.1
-- `histogram_barmode` (string): The mode for histogram bars, usually set to "overlay".
+- `histogram_barmode` (string): The mode for histogram bars.
+Default: "overlay"
 - `histogram_yaxis_title` (string): Title for the y-axis in histograms.
+Default: "Count"
-- `plot_mode` (string): The mode for plot visualization, typically "lines+markers".
+- `plot_mode` (string): The mode for plot visualization.
+Default: "lines+markers"
-- `scatter_mode` (string): The mode for scatter plot visualization, often "markers".
+- `scatter_mode` (string): The mode for scatter plot visualization.
+Default: "markers"
 - `scatter_colorscale` (string): The colorscale for scatter plots, Default: "RdYlBu_r".

 #### Position Units and Names